peppelinux/videodrone/README.md

 It simply manage selenium hq with python multiprocessing.

-At this moment only chrome driver was implemented and well tested on Debian based distributions, fill free to contribute with your "drone connector", see [section](#drone-connectors) for further informations.
+At this moment only chrome driver was implemented and well tested on Debian based distributions, fill free to contribute with your "drone connector".See [Drone Connectors](#drone-connectors) for further informations.

 Available drones:
 - jitsi